ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 * Aggregation engine for faceting, analytics, and ranking.

-* Integration with vector fields for semantic and ANN search.
+* Integration with vector fields for semantic and approximate nearest neighbor (ANN) search.

 The typical use cases for RediSearch are as follows: